-Apple releases iOS 6.1.3 with fix for passcode lock screen bugAlex Wagner - Deputy Managing Editor, News Desk
+Apple releases iOS 6.1.3 with fix for passcode lock screen bugAlex Wagner - Editorial Director of News and Content

 Just one month after the arrival of the last iOS update, Apple today began rolling out iOS 6.1.3 to users today.
 The update is somewhat small, but it packs a fix for a bug that could allow a person to bypass a device's passcode-protected lock screen and access its Phone app, which is an issue that gained attention last month.
 Also included in the update are some improvements to Apple's Maps app for Japan.